-To remove the cover first you need to use a thin flat blade to insert into the gap in the case and working around the edge gently prise the cover away from the plug pin side.
-The cover is held in place with several small plastic clips around the base and once these have been released the cover will lift away.
+To remove the cover, first, you need to use a thin flat blade to insert into the gap in the case and, working around the edge, gently prise the cover away from the plug pin side.
+The cover is held in place with several small plastic clips around the base, and once these have been released, the cover will lift away.

 Inside is the main printed circuit board with the live and neutral sockets and the relay on the right side.

-Below the relay and earth connection are a pair of diagonal pins which are the mains input for the board.
+Below the relay and earth connection are a pair of diagonal pins, which are the mains input for the board.
 These need to be heated with a soldering iron to remove the PCB from the case.

-With the relay removed, I was able to find the model number which is a Churod Electronics | A16-V-112DA2F,000.
-This is a SPST relay with a 12-volt coil.
+With the relay removed, I could find the model number, a Churod Electronics | A16-V-112DA2F,000.
+This is an SPST relay with a 12-volt coil.
 The contacts are rated at 16 Amps which is much higher than the current consumption of the TV and soundbar when in use.

-The new relay was soldered to the board and the PCB was soldered back onto the mains supply pins.
+The new relay was soldered to the board, and the PCB was soldered back onto the mains supply pins.

 The cover was clipped back to the base and tested to ensure the new relay was working as expected.

 You replaced a 12v relay with a 5v relay?

 The part number of the relay said it was 12V but the actual relay is a 5V model.